JosephWildey/editor/README.md

 # Future plans
 I've got a kanban board set up to keep myself on track, but I'll share some of my ideas.

-- Improve the GUI (make the popup scrollable)
+- Improve the GUI (make the popup scrollable.
+Eventually consider overhauling layout)
 - Improve the architecture (improve efficiency, code readability, code maintability, and possibly change some behaviors)
 - Implement typical office tools into the word editor directly (e.g. launch independent calculator from menubar w/ option to insert equations or results into textbox.
 Not limited to a calculator.)
 - cloud synchronization (made for school projects after all)